Overview

 State-by-State Product Bans

 As of February 2026, at least 15 states have enacted laws banning or restricting PFAS in specific consumer products.
-This is not a comprehensive legal reference — timelines shift as litigation and rulemaking progress.
+Timelines shift as litigation and rulemaking progress.

 State